weecology/forecasting-course/content/en/docs/course-wrap-up/_index.md

 ---
-title: "Wrap up discussion: Can we (and what should we) forecast in ecology?"
+title: "Wrap up: Can we (and what should we) forecast in ecology?
+(12/5/2020)"
 linkTitle: "Course wrap up"
 weight: 27
 description: "Synthetic discussion of how to use forecasting in ecology given the strengths, weakness, and approaches we've learned."